blink1073/specifications/source/unified-test-format/unified-test-format.rst

     { $$hexBytes: <string> }

-The string MUST contain an even number of hexademical characters (case-insensitive) and MAY be empty.
+The string MUST contain an even number of hexadecimal characters (case-insensitive) and MAY be empty.
 The test runner MUST raise an error if the structure of ``source`` or its string is malformed.
 The test runner MUST convert the string to a byte sequence denoting the stream's readable data (if any).
 For